-Onto what that means for you as an Airbnb host, Airbnb is a fairly new business concept, only really planting its feet at the center of the sharing economy about seven years back.
+Airbnb is a fairly new business concept, planting its feet at the center of the sharing economy for the past few years.
 This means that there are not yet many absolute rules in play to promise particular outcomes for any particular host.
-On the flip side, seven years is enough time for the community to understand the game of Airbnb, and to understand it well enough to strategize wisely.
+On the flip side, those years are enough for the community to understand the game of Airbnb, and to understand it well enough to strategize wisely.

 If you were to take a look at New York City alone, a city that enforces some of the strictest home sharing regulations worldwide, you can see how much more beneficial it can be to rent multiple listings on Airbnb (a host also known as a “professional host” or a “commercial user”).